-Charles James Kaiser (b.
-1939, Milwaukee, Wisconsin) received his first art supplies -- a sketchbook and pencils -- when he was seven years old.
+Charles James Kaiser (1939-2011, Milwaukee, Wisconsin) received his first art supplies -- a sketchbook and pencils -- when he was seven years old.
 These simple tools became his solace and means of expression as he recovered from a serious inner ear surgery that restricted his physical activity and left him deaf in one ear.

 During his teen and college years, he took a variety of jobs to save money for art school.
 These jobs -- including farm assistant, punch press operator, funeral home greeter, and brewery worker -- provided inspiration for the imagery of people, children, and neighborhoods that appear in much of his early work.
 At the same time, the long hours and hard labor reinforced his determination to devote himself to his art.